noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 # Meeting protocols

 I wanted to share some ideas I have regarding the meetings involved in leading an engineering team.
 Having meeting rituals is something that I found helpful to increase the productivity of the meetings and the overall team functioning.
 People know what to expect, and what is expected of them in the meetings.
-Each meeting have a protocol document, containing what we'll talk about, and also, we document important notions that come up in the meetings themselves.
+Each meeting has a protocol document, containing what we'll talk about, and also, we document important notions that come up in the meetings themselves.

 ## 1:1s (every 3 weeks)